dendrodocs/workshops/part1/dotnet/03-compile-code.md

 # Compile Source Code

+*With syntax trees in place, we’ll now explore compilation and semantic models to derive meaning from code structure.*

 In this chapter, you will learn how to compile source code to obtain semantic information from the compiler using Roslyn.

 Understanding compilation and semantic analysis is crucial to building custom analyzers, refactoring tools, or more advanced code generation features.